sparkyluvscode/EEI_Research_ML/README.md

 * shap
 * matplotlib

-You can install these with pip or pip3 (mac):
+You can install these with pip or pip3 (for mac):
 `pip install pandas xgboost scikit-learn shap matplotlib`

 ## How to Run